Unity-Technologies/Indoor-Pet-Detection/docs/prerequisites.md

 ##### Synthetic

-We use the "Home Interior" template, and use the "dogs asset pack", for generating different amounts of synthetic data while keeping the data distribution similar to the real data.
+We use the "Home Interior" template and the "dog assets" to generate different amounts of synthetic data while keeping the data distribution similar to the real data.

 The no. of frames we experimented with are: